 ACTIONS DAY PROGRAM

-Actions Day Program is a comprehensive, community-based day program that offers services to participants on a part-time and full-time basis whilst following COVID-19 directives of our federal and provincial government, funding bodies and other relevant authorities.
+Actions Day Program is a comprehensive, community-based day program that offers services to participants on a part-time and full-time basis while following COVID-19 directives of our federal and provincial government, funding bodies, and other relevant authorities.
 The participants are supported in group or independent settings.
 Participants are encouraged to participate in a variety of activities related to their individual goals, interests, needs, skills, and choices.